 Roger had offered his advice to the organisers Ceri and Ben of a nighttime running-race which was to be marketed as a ‘moonlight flit’, which resulted in an article in The Guardian.

 Sadly, I never did get to accompany Roger on one of his Lunacy runs.
 I lived about 80 miles away from Roger throughout the epoch in which he conducted his Lunacy runs, and their occurrence would have required an overnight visit to be planned at almost zero notice.
-My diary shows that I did actually get as far as planning to visit Cambridge in early January 2012 at full moon, with the specific intention of accompanying Roger on such a run; but for various reasons the plans had to be shelved, and by the day it turned out I’d got a heavy cold anyway.
+My diary shows that I did actually get as far as planning to visit Cambridge in early January 2012 at full moon, with the specific intention of accompanying Roger on such a run; but for various reasons the plans had to be shelved and, on the day, it turned out I’d got a heavy cold anyway.

 However, during the final throes of the truly Sisyphean task of emptying Roger’s house in north-west Cambridge, by pure chance my brother and I contrived to spend our final overnight stay there around a midwinter full moon, on 7–8 January 2023.
 Fortunately the sky actually was clear that night.
 And so, we arranged to go on a little outing to Grantchester…